N 200

 Call For Pricing

-Spacious furnished one and two bedroom apartments within a sought-after development in Murray, UT.
-Located by the I-215 south of Salt Lake City, the development is ideal for I-15, Wheeler…
+Relaxing furnished apartments within a well-maintained development in West Jordan.
+Located south of Salt Lake City, the development is a short commute from the city, I-15, USANA Amphitheatre, South Valley…

 Call For Pricing